 Deer Hill was founded on the idea that through pushing oneself to meet the challenges posed by expeditions into the wilderness, we discover so much about who we are and, more often than not, that we are capable beyond what we thought.
-With supportive field staff guiding the way, participants in Deer Hill programs learn new skills to have fun and stay safe in the wilderness, are taught Leave No Trace wilderness ethics, and find themselves in some of the most beautiful, most remote, backcountry wilderness in the American Southwest and Costa Rica.
+With supportive field staff guiding the way, participants in Deer Hill programs learn new skills to have fun and stay safe in the wilderness, are taught Leave No Trace wilderness ethics, and find themselves in some of the most beautiful, most remote, backcountry wilderness in the American Southwest.

 Expedition programs are generally composed of three to five of the activities below, in addition to their service projects.
 Custom Group Programs can be designed with as many or as few of the following activities as fit with your group’s goals and constraints.